a

 The regulation was put into effect on May 25, 2018, and levies harsh fines against those who violate its privacy and security standards, with penalties reaching into the tens of millions of euros.

-With the GDPR, Europe is signalling its firm stance on data privacy and security at a time when more people are entrusting their personal data with cloud services, and breaches are a daily occurrence.
+With the GDPR, Europe is signaling its firm stance on data privacy and security at a time when more people are entrusting their personal data with cloud services, and breaches are a daily occurrence.

-Click on the image on the left to see the table in full size or click on the button on the right to see our GDPR Foundation Course
+Click on the image on the left to see the table in full size, or click on the button on the right to see our GDPR Foundation Course.

 The six most common applications of GDPR are: